Trending Topics

 The habits we learn to care for ourselves and others go with us off-duty into our personal lives

-What habits can’t you shake?
+What paramedic habits are hard for you to shake?

 The habits I learned and developed as a paramedic didn’t get left in the ambulance.
 A commitment to PPE, avoidance of alcohol-fueled stupidity and geriatric fall prevention are habits I carry into my personal life.